mcc-us/bookkeeping/_pages/1-glossary.md

 13. *Adjusting entries*: Journal entries are made to update accounts for items that were **not recorded** during the accounting period

 14. *Adjustment*: A change made to an account that reflects its accurate or updated balances at the end of a period.

-15. *ALORE*: = Assets, Liabilities, Owner's Equity, Revenue, Expenses

-16. *Audit Trail*: A sequential chain of evidence (documents, entries) showing the origin and flow of information.
+15. *Audit Trail*: A sequential chain of evidence (documents, entries) showing the origin and flow of information.
 Document numbers, check numbers, account reference numbers, dates, companies/individuals used, and equipment bought or sold should be listed.

 17. *Balance Ledger Form*: A balance ledger form is a two-column spreadsheet (debit and credit) that presents each Account's balances and net changes during a specific period.
 A ledger account form that shows the account balance after each Entry is posted.